rodrigoneumann/photographer-ms4/README.md

 * Windows 10 computer
   - Philips 1080p Full HD (real device)

-**Were found some display issues with discontinued browsers such as IE and obsolete versions of Chrome and Opera.**
+**Some display issues with discontinued browsers such as IE and obsolete versions of Chrome and Opera were found.**

 # Deployment